temitopeakinsoto/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ANS: map transforms each item in the array and returns a new array of transformed items with same size as that of old array.
+The map() method will also call a provided function on every element in the array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

+forEach on the other hand, is used whenever we want to iterate over the items in an array and do something with the items. forEach method will iterate over a list and apply some operation (with side effects to each list member).the forEach() method doesn’t actually return anything (undefined).
+It simply calls a provided function on each element in your array which is allowed to mutate the calling array.

 2. What is the difference between a function and a method?

+ANS: Both Funtions and Methods are functions in javascript.
+Simply put, A method is a function that belongs to an object. whereas a function is a function(although attached to the global object).

 3. What is closure?
+ANS: CLOSURE: According to MDN, A closure is the combination of a function and the lexical environment within which that function was declared.
+In order words, a closure is just a function that has references to the properties of it's outter scope or outter lexical environment.

 4. Describe the four rules of the 'this' keyword.
+ANS:
+  1. When the this keyword is globally used the this object refers to the Window object

+  2. When a function is called using the dot notation, the object before that dot is 'this'. therefore when this is used with and object, then 'this' refers to or points to the object's methods and properties attached to that object

+  3. Whenever a constructor function is used (and instatiated using the new keyword), 'this' refers to the specific instance of the object that is created and returned by the constructor function.

+  4. Whenever the call() or apply() method are used, 'this' is explicitly defined, allowing you to execute a function in different context!

 5. Why do we need super() in an extended class?
+ANS: We need super in an extended class to be able to invoke or make reference to that class.
+This makes it possible for the child class to be able to inherit properties and methods from the parent class.

 ## Project Set up